tigerros/reco/README.md

 To make sure they are up to date, there's a workflow that runs `librarian` every day and makes a PR if any changes are detected.

 See [`librarian`'s README](https://github.com/tigerros/reco/tree/master/librarian/README.md) for information about running.

+## Safety
+`reco` uses unsafe code on two occasions:
+- `code.rs`: converting a string to a `Code` uses `deranged::RangedU8::new_unchecked` with primitive arithmetic.
+- `concat_slices.rs`: concatenating slices at compile time.
+This is only used to build `book::ALL`.
+Relatively simple and well-documented.

 ## Cloning
 If you clone this repository, **exclude the `src/book` directory from your IDE.**